psf/webassembly/meetings/2024/webassembly-summit-pycon-us.md

 ### Morning - talks MC'd by Nicholas

-* Pyodide (Dr.Hood Chatham) - An update on the current state of Pyodide (CPython compiled to WASM) by Hood, a core maintainer of the project.
+* Pyodide (Dr. Hood Chatham) - An update on the current state of Pyodide (CPython compiled to WASM) by Hood, a core maintainer of the project.
     * [Blog post with updates](https://blog.pyodide.org/posts/0.26-release/)
 * MicroPython (Dr.Damien George) - A pre-recorded video updating us on the current state of MicroPython compiled to web assembly.
     * [Unlisted YouTube version](https://youtu.be/6icY5Pq3NOM)